ms/buildtogether.tech/design/index.md

 ## Design for Evolution

-How easily we can swap one component for another in order to test a system is one way to tell how well designed that system is.
+How easily we can swap one component for another in order to test a system is one way to tell how well designed that system is (<span x="testing"/>).
 Another is how easily we can modify or extend the system to do new things.
 If our design is perfect, we can implement changes by adding code without modifying what's already there.
 This is called the <span g="open_closed_principle">Open-Closed Principle</span>: systems should be open for extension, but closed for modification.

 For example, suppose that we are simulating a hospital emergency room.
 We could write the function that simulates someone's response to a cardiac arrest like